sublipri/kobo-wifi-remote/README.md

 ## Features

-- A simple interface designed for smartphones and users with limited dexterity.
+- Turn pages from a web browser with a simple interface designed for smartphones and users with limited dexterity.
 - Keyboard shortcuts for use with a computer.
+- Compatible with the [KoboPageTurner](https://github.com/tylpk1216/KoboPageTurner) Android app (supports some Bluetooth devices or the volume keys).
 - Custom actions (e.g. adjust the brightness).
 - A [NickelMenu](https://pgaskin.net/NickelMenu/) entry and [KOReader](https://koreader.rocks/) plugin for toggling the server.
 - Take screenshots using a web browser or NickelMenu.
 - Trigger actions with a GET request -- use with a [DIY hardware remote](https://www.mobileread.com/forums/showpost.php?p=4351236&postcount=28) or your [smart watch](https://www.mobileread.com/forums/showpost.php?p=4376646&postcount=30)
+- Turn pages automatically at a set interval.

-There are some screenshots in the thread on [MobileRead](https://www.mobileread.com/forums/showthread.php?t=355368).
+There are some screenshots of the web interface in the thread on [MobileRead](https://www.mobileread.com/forums/showthread.php?t=355368).

+### Experimental Features

+- Perform input anywhere on the e-reader's screen by using a phone as a trackpad or with a mouse & keyboard (see [below](#arbitrary-input-aka-trackpad-mode)).
+- Trigger actions with voice commands.
+This only works on desktop and perhaps rooted Android devices and requires a Chromium-based browser.
+See [this comment](https://github.com/sublipri/kobo-wifi-remote/issues/1#issuecomment-2044426815) and the feature's page for details.

 ## Installation